nishken92/nishken92/README.md

 🔭 Learning Philosophy - In the end, it's just ones and zeros. break and eat.<br>

-🎯 Expertized in - Can make software systems observable, scalable, reliable and maintainable<br>
+🎯 Expertized in - making software systems observable, scalable, reliable and maintainable<br>

 📖 Currently Into - Java, Python, Langchain, NLP, LLM, MCP and RAG<br>